 What is the relationship between testosterone and prostate cancer?
-Does testosterone use prostate cancer or stimulate its growth?
-Let’s answer many questions around the association between men’s hormones and prostate cancer.
+Does testosterone stimulate the growth of prostate cancer?
+Let’s answer the many questions surrounding the association between men’s hormones and prostate cancer.

 Do high levels of testosterone cause prostate cancer?

-In 2017, the answer is almost consistent throughout the medical and scientific field: no.
+In 2017, the answer most consistent within the medical and scientific field was, no.

-Of course, in both medicine and religion, there are no real definites.
-However, after years of studies, recent analyses would suggest that raised levels of testosterone is likely not associated with prostate cancer.
+Of course, within medicine, there are no real definites.
+However, after years of studies, recent analyses would suggest that raised levels of testosterone are likely not associated with prostate cancer.

 The 2015 Therapeutic Advances in Urology analysis of multiple studies concluded, “there remains no clear association with higher testosterone and the development of severity of prostate cancer.”
 Another 2015 meta-analysis by the American Urological Association Annual Meeting concluded that there is no link between testosterone—both natural and prescription— and prostate cancer or PSA (prostate-specific antigen.)

 Please note that it is still best to consult with a doctor in order to prevent and fight prostate cancer in a way that is most applicable to your situation.
 As the Journal of Urology discussed in their review, the risk of high T and prostate cancer is not zero, so it should still be considered in certain cases.